 We’ve used it on fruit and fruit rotting, to see whether you can tell that, as well as the breath stuff latterly as well.
 So yeah, I mean, a huge range of stuff over the years.

 Yeah, I guess I have a phrase which is: “ideas are cheap, and achieving them is expensive”.
-Because often to go from an idea to really getting a really good outcome, particularly if you work in areas of science where you need to build instrumentation or develop instrumentation or using instrumentation, can take you five years or more.
+Because often to go from an idea is to really get a really good outcome, particularly if you work in areas of science where you need to build instrumentation or develop instrumentation or using instrumentation, can take you five years or more.
 So that’s kind of what I mean by ideas are cheap.

-Also you’ve got to factor serendipity into that as well.
+Also, you’ve got to factor serendipity into that as well.
 That you just find things and you go “wow, that’s really weird, why is that?”
 And don’t dismiss it instantly, you have a look at it.
 That’s played a lot in my career.
 I mean, I’ve always been quite lucky to be well-funded enough to be able to deliver the projects that I’ve been funded to deliver.
 But at the same time, being able to explore around the edges, to develop the next sort of idea.

 I’ve also been very lucky that I’ve worked in teams with some absolutely wonderful people.
-When I made that transition from a post doc to a lecturer, I was able to hit the ground running because, Di, who I was then working for, supported me essentially to carry on doing the stuff I was doing for him, at my new university, and begin to work flying on an aircraft.
+When I made that transition from a postdoc to a lecturer, I was able to hit the ground running because, Di, who I was then working for, supported me essentially to carry on doing the stuff I was doing for him, at my new university, and begin to work flying on an aircraft.
 I used to fly an aircraft at 250 feet over the sea at 500 miles an hour, which was quite thrilling.

 Just out of interest, could you talk about what policies in the government you are also involved in?

-That means a massive de-carbonization of the transport sector, of the industrial emissions of energy, of buildings and the like.
+That means a massive de-carbonization of the transport sector, of the industrial emissions of energy, of buildings, and the like.
 So I do a lot around the science of that.
-I’m working on three big themes at the moment, concerning sustainable net zero:
+I’m working on three big themes at the moment, concerning sustainable net-zero: